nancyadam24/NancyItems/README.md

 - Login In System (PHP, MySql)
 - Animation (CSS, JavaScript)

+## Installation

+Install by importing this project over to Visual Studio Code and XAMPP (this file must be in htdocs of xampp).

 # Screenshots
 | Main Screen | Sign Up Screen | Login In Screen | Social Media Screen |
 |-------------|----------------|-----------------|--------------------|